haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Potion of Diminution
 Potion, rare
 When you drink this potion, you gain the “reduce” effect of the enlarge/reduce spell for 1d4 hours (no concentration required).
 The red in the potion’s liquid continuously contracts to a tiny bead and then expands to color the clear liquid around it.
 Shaking the bottle fails to interrupt this process.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 233

 Potion of Flying
 Potion, very rare